nluciano233/express-fragrance-library/README.md

 After cloning the repository, execute `$ npm install` to install all the dependencies.

-Connect the app to your own MongoDb database by editing the `mongoDB` variable inside `app.js`.
+Connect the app to your own MongoDb database by editing accordingly the `mongoDB` variable inside `app.js`.

+You should also create a `.env` file and put inside of it `DBPASSWORD` with your mongodb database password and `CLOUDINARY_URL` with the config to connect to your cloudinary account.

 Then execute `$ npm run serverstart` to start the server.